kool-dev/kool/docs/2-Presets/Wordpress.md

 $ kool preset wordpress
 ```

-**kool init** creates configuration files in order to enable you to configure and extend its behaviour.
+**kool preset** creates configuration files in order to enable you to configure and extend its behaviour.

 The **wordpress** preset uses **mysql** and **redis** out of the box.
 You can review and change that at **docker-compose.yml**.